crowz-fx/sudoku_solver/README.md

 TODO - add screenshot

 ### Headless
-- Can supply a puzzle in a <b>oneliner</b> parameter or from a file
+- Can supply a puzzle in two ways
+  - `oneliner` - one continuous csv string of the puzzle
+  - `file` - file with puzzle within
 - Will output the solved puzzle to either console or a file depending on parameter supplied

 TODO - add screenshot